Newly opened to the outside world, this much-mythologised city remains an underappreciated gem, though that won’t be true for much longer

 Guests who stay at the century-old Strand Hotel opens in new window are treading in the footsteps of Ernest Hemingway and other luminaries.
 The hotel was designed by the Sarkies Brothers, which makes it a sibling to Singapore’s Raffles Hotel and Penang’s E&O Hotel.
-The bar was once a key player in the nightlife scene but an increasingly competitive nightlife scene means it’s still popular but no longer packed to the gills.
+Once a key player in the late-night stakes, the bar is still popular, but thanks to the increasingly competitive nightlife scene it’s no longer stiflingly crowded.

 Go for the gold

 Vista bar is a rooftop drinking spot that offers stunning views of Shwedagon Pagoda.
-The bar opens at 6pm so go at sunset to marvel at the sight of the pagoda first appearing to change colour and then glow a gold under the glow of countless lights.
+The bar opens at 6pm, so go at sunset to marvel at the spectacle of the pagoda, first appearing to change colour and then beginning to glow gold in the shine of countless lights.

 Shwedagon Pagoda is the geographical and spiritual heart of Yangon, as well as the scene of some of its saddest and most uplifting moments.
-The pagoda (or paya) is 105m of gold-leaf opulence crowned with 1,100 diamonds, with another 1,300 precious stones studded around the peak.
+The pagoda (or paya) is 105m of gold-leaf opulence crowned with 1100 diamonds, and another 1300 precious stones studded around the peak.
 Sunset is the most popular time to visit as this amazingly extravagant nod to the humble Buddha reflects the changing light.

 Just say no

 The bizarre, three-storey Drug Elimination Museum documents how the Tatmadaw, Burma’s ruling military junta for five decades, have effectively wiped out the narcotics trade here.
 Set on a huge plot of land north of the city centre, the museum features epic dioramas of drug battles, colourful murals of happy, drug-free people and displays of pickled human organs ruined by addiction.